How to Start Your Own LLC in South Carolina - Complete Guide

 You can search the South Carolina Secretary of State's Business Entities Online system by business name or ID.

-Ensure your LLC complies with local licensing requirements, renew necessary permits, file taxes appropriately, and maintain accurate records.
+Comply with local licensing requirements, renew necessary permits, file taxes appropriately, and maintain accurate records

-Yes, provided you are 18 or older, have a physical address in South Carolina, and are available during normal business hours.
+Yes, if you're at least 18 years old, have a physical South Carolina address, and are available during normal business hours

-No, but it is strongly recommended to establish management, ownership, and operating procedures, helping prevent disputes and strengthen liability protection.
+No, but strongly recommended to establish management, ownership, and operating procedures, helping prevent disputes and strengthen liability protection

 Footer - BestIncorporates